The word ‘Institute’ originally meant:

 This means that Right and Left wing politicians – properly so called – share the values of respect for difference of opinion and perspective; are willing to weigh the arguments, rationally; are willing to compromise their own position in order to achieve an agreement for the benefit of all.
 Such politicians therefore reject violence and its associated mindset.

-Those seated on the Right in such an Assembly favour tradition.
+Those seated on the Right favour tradition.

 - those on the Right want no change whatsoever from the status quo – reactionary